Snow / Ice slip, trip fall accident – How Much Compensation Can I Claim?

 - General Damages –Compensation for the suffering and pain you have experienced could also form part of your compensation award

 There are numerous injuries that can occur should an ice or snow fall accident occur, and these range from minor sprains and strains to more serious breaks and head injuries.
-Some of the most common winter slip trip and fall injuries include:
+Some of the most common winter slip trip and fall injuries which you could make ice slip, trip or fall accident claims for include:

 - Neck injuries